Jack King (animator): Career

-Also in 1935, the studio gained a third full-time director working in addition to Freleng and King: Tex Avery, a former inker for the short-lived Winkler Studio and Universal Studio Cartoons.
+Also in 1935, the studio gained a third full-time director working in addition to Freleng and King: Tex Avery, a former animator for Universal Pictures.
 Avery directed a single film starring Beans, Gold Diggers of '49 (1935); he would use Porky Pig as the main star of his following films.
 Meanwhile, King continued using Beans as the main star of his own films.
 In 1936, Beans and most of the characters introduced the previous year, with the exception of Porky Pig, ceased being used by the studio.
 Barrier suggests that Leon Schlesinger may have been giving Avery a vote of confidence, when deciding to keep only Porky as a continuing character and to drop Beans.
 This decision came at the expense of King and his work.

 King directed two films featuring characters Ham and Ex: The Phantom Ship (1936) and The Fire Alarm (1936).
 The characters were a pair of troublesome puppies and were intended to serve as series stars.
-In 1936, King started directing films in the new Porky Pig series.
+In 1936, King started directing new cartoons starring Porky.
 Other films in the series were directed by Tex Avery and Frank Tashlin.
 King directed only three animated shorts starring Porky Pig.

-By April 1936, King was hired by the Disney studio again, this time as a director.
+By April 1936, King left for Disney to be hired as a director, in order to work on color cartoons that Schlesinger had refused to allow him.
 Part of the reason he returned to Disney was the promise that he would be able to direct cartoons in color, which he had been unable to do previously.
 Friz Freleng and Tex Avery were the only directors that Schlesinger allowed to direct color films for much of the 1930s.

 At Disney, King emerged as the director of a new series of short films, featuring Donald Duck as the protagonist.
 Lenburg notes that King was one of the principal directors of the Donald Duck series, but not the only one (other directors of this series included Ben Sharpsteen, Dick Lundy, Jack Hannah, and Jack Kinney).
 King made his directorial debut at Disney with the film Modern Inventions (1937).
 It was also his first time directing a Donald Duck animated film.